kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

 ### Pod Troubleshooting by Copy

 Pod troubleshooting via Ephemeral Container relies on an alpha feature which is unlikely to be enabled on production clusters.
-In order to support these use cases, and because it would be generally useful, we will support a mode of Pod troubleshooting that behaves similar to Pod Troubleshooting with Ephemeral Debug Container but operates instead on a copy of the target pod.
+In order to support these clusters, and because it would be generally useful, we will support a mode of Pod troubleshooting that behaves similar to Pod Troubleshooting with Ephemeral Debug Container but operates instead on a copy of the target pod.

 The following additional options will cause a copy of the target pod to be